 CSA Membership Details

-We offer a single summer CSA option that is 18 weeks long and runs from the first week in May through the last week in August.
+We offer a single summer CSA option that is 16 weeks long and runs from the first week in May through the 17th of August.
 Our share size feeds 2-4 people.
 If you’re a solo-dweller, nervous about consuming a whole box of veggies each week, or interested but likely to be out of town often, consider buddying up with a neighbor or co-worker who might like to share the full summer’s harvest with you.
 There's no limit on the number of folks who share one CSA membership.
 Additionally, you may send anyone in your stead (spouse, child, friend, etc.) to pick up your box any given week.

 We grow and harvest with our members in mind, week by week, so we’re not able to “make up” shares at a later date.
 If you cannot pick up your share any given week, please send someone in your stead who likes vegetables!